docksal/docksal/README.md

 1. Create dumps of databases you need using `drush`
 2. Go to your `<projects>` folder and use `vagrant destroy` to destroy used VM.
 If you happened to have several of them please destroy them all.
 3. You can uninstall vagrant if you do't need it (`brew uninstall vagrant` on Mac, `choco uninstall vagrant` on Win)
-4. Update dsh: `dsh update dsh`
+4. Update fin: `fin update fin`
-5. `dsh install prerequisites`
+5. `fin install prerequisites`
-6. Start your project just like you did before with `dsh up` and re-import your DB dump.
+6. Start your project just like you did before with `fin up` and re-import your DB dump.
 Notice it will use Docker Machine now.
 New Docker Machine will be created upon run.
-7. Run `dsh cleanup` to delete old unused files and images
+7. Run `fin cleanup` to delete old unused files and images

-<a name="dsh"></a>
+<a name="fin"></a>
-## Drude Shell Helper (dsh)
+## Docksal Shell Helper (fin)

-Drude shell helper is a console tool that simplifies day-to-day work with Drude.
+Docksal shell helper is a console tool that simplifies day-to-day work with Docksal.
-It provides a set of most commonly used commands and operations for controlling the Boot2docker VM, containers, running drush or other commands inside the **cli** container. (**Note**: dsh requires cli container to function properly)
+It provides a set of most commonly used commands and operations for controlling the Boot2docker VM, containers, running drush or other commands inside the **cli** container. (**Note**: fin requires cli container to function properly)

-See `dsh help` for a complete list.
+See `fin help` for a complete list.

-`dsh` detects the environment it's launched in and will automatically start the boot2docker VM and launch containers as necessary.
+`fin` detects the environment it's launched in and will automatically start the boot2docker VM and launch containers as necessary.
 It runs on Mac/Linux directly.
-On Windows `dsh` runs inside the Babun Shell.
+On Windows `fin` runs inside the Babun Shell.

 <a name="cli"></a>
 ## Console tools (cli)

 The **cli** container is meant to serve as a single console to access all necessary command line tools.
-You can access **cli** container's console with `dsh`:
+You can access **cli** container's console with `fin`:

 ```
-dsh bash
+fin bash
 ```

 Tools available inside the **cli** container: